-Visiting the Black Rock City Temple Safely and Respectfully
+Visiting the Black Rock City Temple safely and respectfully

-Human Remains at the Temple
+Human remains at the Temple

 The Pyramid Lake Paiute Tribe has requested participants refrain from leaving cremated human remains in the Temple.
 Visitors are welcome to honor loved ones with tributes and memorials, or bring ashes temporarily into the Temple space, so long as they are removed before dawn on Sunday in preparation for the burn.
-As inhabitants and caretakers of this land for centuries, the Paiute believe that leaving non-native human remains on native land adversely affects the living spirits within the Lake and Black Rock Desert.
+As inhabitants and caretakers of this land for thousands of years, the Paiute believe that leaving human remains on the playa adversely affects the living spirits within the Lake and Black Rock Desert.
 Out of respect for Paiute traditions and beliefs, please consider our native community’s wishes and use alternative ways to pay tribute.

 The Temple will stop receiving visitors at sunrise on the Sunday before Labor Day to safely secure the perimeter.
 Temple Guardian Offering Carriers will be on hand to place offerings on behalf of those who may need assistance after the Temple has closed.
 Please ask any Guardian standing at the perimeter to direct you.
 You are still welcome to view the Temple from beyond the perimeter during this time.